atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 <
 [ 128 3
 , of the person of whom he could Speak tio good, he would break out into — “it may he — buv — then he would have paused, and changed the conversation. — Every one of you, ladies, has been honoured with his — “it may » buv -- -- -- -- --
-Every one <ss us, cried the coin tcfsl* — — -
+Every one us, cried the coin tcfsl
 \
 I
 “Yes,, You, yourself my lady hav Bot been Spared. — —